bshurikan/Beni-BandcampPlayer/README.md

 * **Toggle Playlist** - Ctrl + Alt + P
 * **Expand/Collapse Playlist** - Ctrl + Shift + Alt + P
 * **Cycle App Mode** - Ctrl + Alt + M
-* **Save Playlist** - Ctrl + S
 * And more... (see Settings > Keyboard Shortcuts)
-* Note: Global keyboard shortcuts require ([Autohotkey v2](https://www.autohotkey.com/v2/) to be installed and the included `bandcamp_player_hotkeys.ahk` script to be running.

 ## Troubleshooting

 **Please Note**
 - Documentation is still improving
-- This should be a stable release but you may encounter bugs, please feel free to report any issues or suggestions.
-Issues can usually be resolved by loading another url, restarting the app, and if you're stuck rename or delete settings.json and/or Playlists folder to do a factory reset.
+- This app has now received a decent amount of testing so it should be pretty stable but you may still encounter bugs, please feel free to report any issues or suggestions.
+Issues can usually be resolved by loading another url, restarting the app, or if you're really stuck renaming or deleting settings.json and it's Backup folder, and/or the Playlists folder.

 **Windows SmartScreen Warning**
 - When you open BandcampPlayer.exe for the first time, Windows might say: "Windows protected your PC"